giacomoratta/plaax-nodejs/docs/_MVP1.md

       - more efforts in keeping the repo well-structured and easy to understand
       - work on code re-usability shared among 2 different backends
         - e.g. api controllers needs to be the source of truth: specific backends have to just transform and send
+      - open to be playground for different backends and infra (aws-lambdas, gcp-functions, aws-ec-server, ...)